thebhaskara/pakkajs/README.md

 # the bhaskara ui

 The idea is to provide few simple UI tools.
+Inspired by http://youmightnotneedjquery.com/ and angularjs v1

 ## MakeComponent

-this can create a component.

-code is very small so one can go through it to understand what it does.
+This can glue html and javascript seamlessly (like angularjs version 1) (need to check if it is really as good as angularjs)

+Code is very small and simple.

-for now see test.html for an example
+For now see test.html for an example

+### Advantages
+1. It is very light weight compared to any standard view-model kind of libraries.
+2. Handles many view-model glue scenarions.
+3. Simple to use.
+4. Helpful for component/modular/widget based development.

 ## Pending or ongoing activities
 * make more required binders